woodpecker-ci/woodpecker/docs/docs/20-usage/30-matrix-workflows.md

 # Matrix workflows

 Woodpecker has integrated support for matrix workflows.
-Woodpecker executes a separate workflow for each combination in the matrix, allowing you to build and test a single commit against multiple configurations.
+Woodpecker executes a separate workflow for each combination in the matrix, allowing you to build and test against multiple configurations.

 Example matrix definition: